bomonike/bomonike.github.io/infisical.md

 Infisical's proxy approach enables <strong>dynamic</strong> creation of API key values.

-Infisical provides <strong>templates</strongs> that know how to place secrets accurately in specific apps.
+Infisical provides <strong>templates</strong> that know how to place secrets accurately in specific apps.

 Infisical wraps CLI commands as well as HTTP.

+<a target="_blank" href="https://infisical.com">infisical.com</a> says the software is an:

+   > "All-in-one platform to securely manage application secrets, certificates, and privileged access across cloud, on-prem, and AI infrastructure."

+## Questions

 QUESTION: Does Infisical work with customer-facing API Management software like Kong which generate API keys?